Where are you moving to?

 Noteworthy Mention: Browns Point Lighthouse Park

-Browns Point Lighthouse Park dates back to December 1887, two years before Washnigton gained admission into the United States.
+Browns Point Lighthouse Park dates back to December 1887, two years before Washington gained admission into the United States.
 A fixed lantern was placed on a post on Point Brown, approximately 12 feet above sea level and 50 yards from the shore.
 By 1901, the first wood-frame lighthouse was built.
-The lighthouse was accessible by foot during low tides, but required access by row boat during high tide.
+The lighthouse was accessible by foot during low tides, but required access by rowboat during high tides.

-The area became a public park in 1964, when the lighthouse was decommissioned.
+The area became a public park in 1964 when the lighthouse was decommissioned.
 Today, the park provides Tacomans with waterfront views across Commencement Bay.
-The large 4-acre green space iis popular for picnics and ship-watching.
+The large 4-acre green space is popular for picnics and ship-watching.

 Commencement Bay, Photo: Manda Hansen